LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Radioddity GD-77 (also known as TYT MD-760)
 - Radioddity GD-77S
-- Baofeng DM-1801 (also known as Baofeng DM-860)
+- Baofeng DM-1801 - VERSION 1 HARDWARE ONLY (also known as Baofeng DM-860)
 - Baofeng DM-1801A
 - Baofeng RD-5R (also known as Baofeng DM-5R Tier 2)